Books

 Poor Things by Alasdair Gray (1992)

-A masterpiece of a character disection by Alasdair Gray.
+A masterpiece of a character dissection by Alasdair Gray.
 Thoroughly enjoyed the characterisation of the strange main trio.
 The book contains a meta narrative where a self-published book called Poor Things is found by our author.
 This places doubts on the contents of most of this novel but this misdirection gives way for many interpretation of the books plots and themes.
 Incredibly fun and infinitely more interesting than the film (which I watched the night after finishing the book).

 Mirror, Mirror by Simon Blackburn (2014)

-Mirror, Mirror is a non-ficiton book looking at the philosophy of the self and looks at how we place ourselves in relation to the social work.
+Mirror, Mirror is a non-fiction book looking at the philosophy of the self and looks at how we place ourselves in relation to the social work.
 The book is particularly interested in narcissistic tendencies and the ethical concerns around these.
 Not in the popular usage but in an academic sense which includes experiences such as pride or vanity.
-An interesting survey of ideas across the main phisophical thinkers, using good concrete analogies to introduce his points.
+An interesting survey of ideas across the main philosophical thinkers, using good concrete analogies to introduce his points.
 The work is presented as a professor's lecture, and luckily very fun and engaging ones at that

 2024